olikraus/boolean_cube/README.md

 Most of the algorithms used in this project are summarized in the technical report "Multiple-Valued Logic Minimization for PLA Synthesis" from Richard L. Rudell, see https://www2.eecs.berkeley.edu/Pubs/TechRpts/1986/734.html

-The project owner is also author of the book "Synthese von digitalen asynchronen Zustandsautomaten" (ISBN 9783183372201), which also contains a detailed description of all the algorithms used in this project.
+The project owner is author of the book "Synthese von digitalen asynchronen Zustandsautomaten" (ISBN 9783183372201), which contains a detailed description of all the algorithms used in this project.

 Other references include: